sogoagain/scrambling-text-js/README.md

 // call scramble function with the text to be scrambled and handler. scrambler.scramble('- Friedrich Nietzsche -', handleScramble);

+// call scramble with the option to set the characters to use when scrambled. scrambler.scramble(text, handleScramble, {
+  charactersToUseWhenScrambling: ['a', 'b', 'c'],
+});

+// Scrambler provides several characters. console.log(Scrambler.CHARACTERS.DEFAULT);
+console.log(Scrambler.CHARACTERS.ALPHABET);
 ```

 ### React Example